dell/csm-docs/content/v3/replication/deployment/powermax.md

 ### Before Installation

 #### On Storage Array

+For CSM Replication, both source and target storage systems must be locally managed by Unisphere.
+> _Example_: When using two Unisphere instances, the first Unisphere instance should be configured with the source storage system as locally managed and target storage system as remotely managed.
+The second Unisphere configuration should mirror the first — locally managing the target storage system and remotely managing the source storage system.

 Configure SRDF connection between multiple PowerMax instances.
 Follow instructions by PowerMax storage for creating the SRDF Groups between a set of arrays.

 You can ensure that you configured remote arrays by navigating to the `Data Protection` tab and choosing `SRDF Groups` on the managing Unisphere of your array.
 You should see a list of remote systems with the SRDF Group number that is configured and the Online field set to a green tick.